 “There’s no set amount of time that makes up a normal nursing session, but seeing active suck/swallow patterns from baby will let you know that she’s still receiving milk,” McCue says.
 Once that active pattern has stopped, you can move over to the second side.
 Most babies need to nurse from both sides to get enough milk.
 However, some babies will only need to eat from one side at a feeding.
 “Either option is normal as long as baby is gaining weight, producing both wet and poopy diapers, and doesn’t flat-out refuse breast number two,” McCue says.

-As we’ve said, breastfeeding isn’t a one-and-done process.
-It can take time for both you and baby to get adjusted, and problems can come up right from the start or any time along the way for that matter.
-Whether you’re dealing with sore nipples or having trouble finding a comfortable position, here are a few more helpful tips to get you over any challenges.
+Nursing isn’t a one-and-done process.
+It can take time for both you and baby to get adjusted to the different breastfeeding positions.
+Plus, problems can come up right from the start, or any time along the way.
+Here are a few more helpful tips to get you over any challenges.

 Find a support system

-Looking for a local lactation consultant and/or breastfeeding-friendly pediatrician is a great place to start.
+If you want even more guidance on best breastfeeding positions and solutions to nursing problems, looking for a local lactation consultant or breastfeeding-friendly pediatrician is a great place to start.
 “Mother-to-mother groups like La Leche League can provide excellent support for a new mom and help her feel more comfortable with normal breastfeeding behaviors,” McCue says.
 One thing to remember is that breastfeeding advice varies greatly, so if you aren’t getting the answers you need, don’t get defeated.
 Just move on and try getting another opinion.